 Instructions

-- In a large bowl, whisk together the flour, sugar, baking powder, baking soda, and salt until well combined.
-Set aside.2 ½ cups all purpose flour, 1 cup granulated sugar, 2 teaspoon baking powder, ½ teaspoon baking soda, ½ teaspoon salt
+• In a large bowl, whisk together the flour, sugar, baking powder, baking soda, and salt until well combined.
+Set aside.

-- In a separate bowl, whisk the melted butter, eggs, milk, greek yogurt, lemon extract, lemon juice, and lemon zest until well combined.½ cup unsalted butter, 2 large eggs, 1 cup whole milk, ⅓ cup full-fat greek yogurt, 1 teaspoon lemon extract, 2 tablespoon lemon zest, 2 tablespoon lemon juice
+1/2 cup unsalted butter, 2 large eggs, 1 cup whole milk, ⅓ cup full-fat greek yogurt, 1 tsp lemon extract, 2 tbsp lemon zest, 2 tbsp lemon juice

-- Make the lemon glaze by mixing together the powdered sugar and lemon juice until smooth.
-Drizzle over the tops of the cooled muffins & enjoy!1 cup powdered sugar, 2 tablespoon lemon juice
+• Make the lemon glaze by mixing together the powdered sugar and lemon juice until smooth.
+Drizzle over the tops of the cooled muffins & enjoy!

 Notes